kryptokrauts/aepp-sdk-java/README.md

 The implementation of hd wallets is based on [bitcoinj](https://github.com/bitcoinj/bitcoinj)

 Although possible, it's not recommended to create the hd wallet based on a user choosen list of mnemonic words, because this will lack randomicity.
 Additionally it's strongly recommended to set password, which additionally salts the mnemonic phrase and increases security.
-All derived keys should be created with the hardend flag.
+All derived keys should be created with the hardened flag.
 Otherwise it is possible to reconstruct all descendent private and public keys from a known private key and all descendent public keys from a known public key.

 ```
 final KeyPairService keyPairService = new KeyPairServiceFactory().getService();